C O P Y R I G H T :

 Ashton Black was flat-broke and homeless.

 Eddie Black, the youngest son, was betrayed by his own brother and sister shortly after their father died.
 Eddie was throw away, abandoned from the company he’d worked so hard, developed, building up from bricks to upraised columns--discarded from his Father’s small family business.
-‘Black and bros co-operation.’
+‘Black brothers co-operation.’
 He cared about the company.
 He cared about the people who worked in the company.

 Now they have no place to live.
 When Eddie’s childhood best friend heard what had happened with him, he offered a shelter—a friend who never missed his birthdays or Christmas.